-After that stellar pilot, anything would have felt like a let-down (not a huge one, as you can tell by the grade).
+After that stellar pilot, anything would have felt like a let-down (this isn’t a huge one, as you can tell by the grade).
 Of course, this episode has the disadvantage of not being directed by David Lynch.
 It’s standard for tv shows to use several directors and many writers.
 The problem with this particular show is that Lynch’s style is very personal, and as a result, a lot harder to mesh with than that of other tv directors.
 Since Lynch apparently couldn’t direct this episode, he asked someone he’d worked with before to do it: the man who edited Blue Velvet (and would go on to edit Wild at Heart, not to mention the 2017 TP episodes), Duwayne Dunham.

 Dunham actually did a fine job here.
 If something is missing, I’d say it’s a strong visual style.
 But he acquits himself well in other departments.
 I thought he got excellent performances out of James Marshall and Lara Flynn Boyle, who are very convincingly in love (I’m thinking especially of James’ goofy smile while sitting at the dinner table with Donna).
 Mädchen Amick and Warren Frost also do well.
 It occurred to me on this rewatch that Frost gives one of the most realistic performances on the show.